 If only it still existed.
 A legend in the 1970s, this small Somali café, run by Charlie Ali, was open until 4 am, serving a range of simple curries at modest prices.
-At the height of its popularity, the speciality was Chicken Biryani which can with very yellow rice, raw onions in a tomato paste, and the special sauce.
+At the height of its popularity, the speciality was Chicken Biryani which came with very yellow rice, raw onions in a tomato paste, and the special sauce.
 This was ordered as hot, very hot and suicidal.
 Apparently they also did a beef version, but there seemed some doubt about the provenance of the beef, so chicken was the safer option.

 In order to add to the Biryani lore I recall the onion dish had a red spice paste on it.
 The infamous sauce was a thin grey/brown (khaki?) gravy, possibly of lentils and maybe other vegetables, with a layer of iridescent oil floating on top.
 It had a red glow, I think, but that may just be a false alcohol induced memory.
 Anyway, the hotter the sauce the thicker the layer of red oil so I suspect it consisted of oil infused with red chilli – the more the hotter!
 We often joked about the chicken being Alsatian.
 A 9 shilling portion was enough for 2 people with the chicken and rice being served together in a large pile on an oval platter.
 Happy days!